Self-Care Skills for Blind or Low-Vision Children

-- Incorporate organization into the task sequence.
-Items should be kept in a consistent location.
+- Incorporate organization into your task sequence.
+Always keep items in a consistent location.

-- Ask yourself (and your child) if the task can be made accessible or simpler with labeling, restructuring the process, using various assistive technologies, or adapting your home.
+- Ask yourself and your child whether you can make the task more accessible or simpler.
+Consider labeling, restructuring the process, using various assistive technologies, or adapting your home to achieve this.

 - Help your child set self-care goals and focus your teaching on one task at a time.

 - Help your child understand the value and purpose of each task.